EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: The Ultraviolet Luminosity Function

 \subsection{Fitting the measured UV LF}

 To fit our UV LFs, we use both the Schechter \citep{Schechter1976} (Sch) and Double Power Law (DPL) functional forms.
 We use the Levenberg-Marquardt (LM) approach to minimise the $\chi^2$ and obtain the best fitting parameters.
 We then compare this result to one obtained using a full Markov-Chain-Monte-Carlo (MCMC) using {\tt emcee} \citep{emcee} with wide and uniform priors.
 The results of these fits are presented in Table \ref{tab:fits}.
-Our observations do not probe enough area to provide constraints on the UV LF much brighter than the 'knee` at $M_{\rm UV} < -21$.
+Our observations do not probe enough area to provide constraints on the UV LF much brighter than the 'knee` at $M_{\rm UV} < -21.5$.
 To assist in our fitting, we include the use of the ground-based, UltraVISTA derived data points presented in \citet{Donnan2022}.
 The MCMC methodology is found to produce larger, but likely more realistic, errors than the simpler LM approach.
 Overall, the addition of this extra data points does not change the fitted results, but does give us a better accuracy in their measurements.

-Due to the few data points present at $z=12.5$ with large errors, we fix all of the fit parameters for the Schechter and DPL functional forms to their best fitting $z=10.5$ value, leaving only the normalisation free.
-While we provide the various fit values in Table \ref{tab:fits}, greater depths and volumes are required in order to properly constrain the UV LF at $z\geq12$ and generate realistic model fits.
+Due to the few data points present at $z=10.5$ and $z=12.5$, we find that leaving all variables free leads to unconstrained models (see e.g. the DPL fit for $z=10.5$ in Table \ref{tab:fits}).
+We thus fix the faint-end slope for $z=10.5$ and all but the normalisation for $z=12.5$ for both the Schechter and DPL functional forms.
+For the faint-end slope we fix to $\alpha=-2.1$ and the other parameters are fixed to the best solution from the previous redshift bin.While we provide the various fit values in Table \ref{tab:fits}, greater depths and volumes are required in order to properly constrain the UV LF at $z\geq12$ and generate realistic model fits.